Death Row Records: 1995–1996: Signing 2Pac, Bad Boy Records feud, Dr. Dre's departure

-MC Hammer's involvement and departure

 Suge Knight's relationship with MC Hammer dates back to 1988.
 With the success of Hammer's 1994 album, The Funky Headhunter, Hammer signed with Death Row in 1995, along with his close friend, Tupac.
 The label did not release the album of M.C.
 Hammer's music (titled Too Tight), although he did release versions of some tracks on his next album.
 However, Hammer did record tracks with Shakur and others, most notably the song "Too Late Playa" (along with Big Daddy Kane and Danny Boy).
 After the death of Tupac in 1996, MC Hammer left the label.

-Tupac Shakur's murder and Suge Knight's incarceration
+1996–2001: Tupac Shakur's murder, Suge Knight's incarceration, and decline

 Formerly a united front of artists, Death Row's roster fractured into separate camps.
-Daz, now head producer, worked on Snoop Dogg's second album Tha Doggfather, which featured Bad Azz and Techniec of his LBC Crew, Warren G and Nate Dogg of his group 213 and Tha Dogg Pound.
+Daz, now head producer, worked on Snoop Dogg's second album Tha Doggfather, which featured Bad Azz and Techniec of the LBC Crew, Warren G and Nate Dogg of his group 213 and Tha Dogg Pound.
 2Pac shut himself into the studio with Hurt-M-Badd and Big "D", crafting The Don Killuminati: The 7 Day Theory - unlike All Eyez on Me, it was devoid of high-profile Death Row guest appearances, instead showcasing The Outlawz and Bad Azz, and had a much darker tone.
 Suge Knight was now barely reachable by his staff, and employees were assaulted as punishment for not following orders.